dadrian/tldr.fail/index.md

 The migration to post-quantum cryptography is being held back by buggy servers that do not correctly implement TLS.
-These servers reject connections that use post-quantum-secure cryptography, instead of negotiating classical cryptography if they do not support the experiment post-quantum algorithms.
+Due to a bug, these servers reject connections that use post-quantum-secure cryptography, instead of negotiating classical cryptography if they do not support post-quantum cryptography.

 ## What is the bug?